basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 ## The advanced.config file

-or most Riak installations, the `riak.conf` file should be sufficient for configuration management.
+For most Riak installations, the `riak.conf` file should be sufficient for configuration management.
 But some installations, particularly those upgrading from an earlier version of Riak to version 2.0 or later, may need to make use of an `advanced.config` file to control some settings